Claire Hannum

 8. Supplement with Probiotics

-9. Be Aware of H. pylori & Treat It If Needed
+9. Be Aware of H. pylori and Treat It If Needed

 H. pylori is a type of bacteria that can live in the digestive tract and attack your stomach lining.
 It’s incredibly common, affecting around 44% of the global population (19).
 H. pylori is harmless for many people, but for others, it may cause ulcers.
 The condition has also been associated with some cases of gastric cancer (20).